MultitrackStudio Multitrack Recording Software

 In the MIDI Out Devices section you can select the device that is used for MIDI playback.
 The 'Default' option uses the default Windows MIDI output device.

-The Audio Input Control and Audio Output Control (available from the Recording Options section and the Studio menu respectively) determine which in/outputs will be used.
-The listed in/outputs will be used from top to bottom.
+The Audio Output Control (available from the Studio menu) controls which outputs will be used.
+The listed outputs will be used from top to bottom.
 They can be reordered by dragging and dropping them.
-The Automatically assign channels to tracks button (Audio Input Control only) can be switched off to let you assign channels to tracks manually.